 It is also understood that trustees are expected to represent the interests of MIT to outside constituencies as appropriate and help provide financial support for the Institute.

 The members of the Corporation include distinguished leaders in science, engineering, industry, education and public service.

-While the Corporation as a whole meets four times per year (the first Friday of October, December, March and the first Thursday of the month of June, the day prior to Commencement), most of the work of the Corporation is conducted through its various committees.
+While the Corporation as a whole meets four times per year (the first Friday of October, December, March and on the day of graduation at the end of the academic year or, if the Chair of the Corporation shall so determine, on the day prior thereto), most of the work of the Corporation is conducted through its various committees.

 These include the Executive Committee, Investment Committee (Investment Company Management Board,) Risk and Audit Committee, Governance and Nomiations Committee, CJAC, and visiting committees for each academic department as well as certain other functions, such as student affairs, libraries, research, and athletics.
 In addition to their service on various standing committees, each Corporation member serves on at least two visiting committees.

 MIT's charter is comprised of the various Acts and Resolves of the General Court of Massachusetts pertaining to the Institute from its act of incorporation in 1861.
 The Institute is subject to Massachusetts' statutory provisions governing corporations organized for charitable purposes, which now provide for amendments to the articles of organization by vote of the Corporation.
 The Corporation is governed by its Bylaws, which were last amended as of December 7, 2012.

 "A Brief History and Workings of the Corporation" by Chairman Dana G. Mead was published in the May/June 2006 issue of the MIT Faculty Newsletter.